Top New Features in Global Mapper v24.1

 This also applies to the path profile inset maps.
 Keep an eye on the scale of the path profile window itself (the height and width of the window).
 These changes affect the scale of the graph and how smooshed the data display appears to be in the tool, and that will be reflected in the inset map.

 Adding to an existing feature, v24.1 includes a variety of new resampling methods for raster data including directional gradients, edge detection, and more.
-Found in Raster Options of both imagery and terrain data, these filters can be applied to a layer to highlight patterns or improve display.
+Found in Raster Options of both imagery and terrain data, these filters can be applied to a layer to highlight patterns or improve the display.
 This is a simplified version of a more powerful tool available in Global Mapper Pro, Apply Convolution Filter.

 In the image below, compare an image with the Sobel Horizontal resampling method against the original.
 This filter uses weighted kernels to highlight horizontal patterns in the image.
 A kernel is a pattern of weighted values and zeros to ignore certain values in the kernel helps to emphasize patterns, depending on what cells are emphasized and by how much.
 See how the horizontal mountain features in the terrain and the river are more strongly displayed.
 Other filters in the tool can highlight patterns in specific cardinal directions, or sharpen the image to highlight small features.